EriksenJ/ra_guide/README.md

 	- A task supervisor.
 	- One or more task assignees.
 - When working on a task
 	- Keep documentation of your work.
-We suggest having a `running_notes.md` document where you store your notes with forth running dates (top of the document is the latest entry).
+We suggest having a `running_notes_(your initials).md` document where you store your thoughts.
+A good practice is to add headlines with dates so that it becomes easier to go back to find thoughts related to a task you previously worked on.
 - Asking clarifying questions
     - When working on a task, asking clarifying questions will often be necessary.
     - We encourage you to work independently but ask questions when you realize you are stuck.
-This tends to happen very often when we start working with administrative data!
-If you ask questions in person, add a note about the questions and answers to the GitHub issue page so we can track what we discuss.
+We all tend to get stuck very often when we start working with administrative data, so do come around and ask if something comes up!
+    - If you ask about clarifications or questions related to a task in person, add a note about the questions and answers to the GitHub issue so we can track the progress.
-	- You can also ask for clarifications under the GitHub issue.
 - A task is closed by the task supervisor when
 	- The relevant outcomes have been created/reached.
-The task assignee has written a reply to the GitHub issue of how they completed the task and where outcome files are located (e.g., the code cleaning a relevant bit of data).
+	- The task assignee has written a reply to the GitHub issue on how they completed the task and where relevant outcome files are located (e.g., the code file cleaning a relevant bit of data or the note summarizing results).
 	- The task supervisor agrees that the task has been completed.